Uncontested Divorce Resources in Fort Worth and Dallas, Texas

-- Why prioritizing the children in an uncontested divorce matters: Uncontested divorce might be an easier process; but it still must deal with custody issues.
+- Why prioritizing the children matters: It might be an easier process; but it still must deal with custody issues.
 Consider why the child issues need to be at the forefront of any divorce agreement.

 - What is visitation in a Texas divorce: What is visitation?
 Access?
 And what is possession?
 What is custody?
 Divorce attorney Adam Kielich explains these commonly misunderstood custody terms.

-- 50/50 custody in a Texas divorce: A common tactic in an uncontested divorce is to implement 50/50 custody.
+- 50/50 custody in a Texas divorce: A common tactic is to implement 50/50 custody.
 Divorce lawyer Adam Kielich explores what this means and when it may be a good fit.